 3. Lac Assal: Lac Assal is wickedly deceiving.
 At first, it appears as a glorious expanse of blue-green water and blinding white sand, easily mistaken for a Maldivian beach.
 Behind the facade, however, lies a painful lesson: the vast white plain is not sand at all but salt: jagged shards that bristle on skin and leave you itching for water.

-4. Dive in the Gulf of Tadjoura: Diving in Djibouti doesn’t appear on many bucket lists, but as we learnt on our trip to the country, it can be even better than Mauritius or Tahiti.
 With calm, warm water and a breadth of submarine delights, Gulf of Tadjoura is particularly good for underwater pursuits.
 There are a number of reefs and wrecks to explore including Orchard Reefer, an enormous 135m-long cargo ship at a depth of 10m to 28m.

 5. Decan wildlife refuge: Decan wildlife refuge, which stands for DÉCouvrir et Aider la Nature (discover and help nature), is located just 20 minutes outside Djibouti’s dusty capital city.
 The refuge is home to an array of species including cheetahs, lions, ostriches, tortoises, Somali donkeys, caracals, squirrels, oryx, antelopes, kudus, zebras and porcupines.